-Groups Involved Roles and Responsibilities Executive Determines the compensation levels for all executive officers annually Compensation Committee Oversees the administration of the Company's executive compensation programs Reviews competitiveness and business fit of overall executive compensation plans, philosophy and policies Oversees cost and design of the Company's retirement plans and recommends changes to the full Board Selects, oversees, and directs the activities of the external executive compensation consultant and ensures the independence of such consultant Reviews and evaluates compensation arrangements to assess whether they could encourage undue risk taking Reviews and approves the personal and financial annual and long term goals and objectives for the executive officers and the Company, evaluates the executive officers and the Company's performance in light of those goals and objectives, and determines and approves all annual and long-term incentive compensation of the executive officers based on this evaluation Board Members Oversee design and cost changes to the retirement plans Independent Committee Consultant Provides advice on officer and board of directors compensation matters Provides information on competitive market trends in general executive compensation as it impacts officers Provides proposals for officer compensation programs, program design, including measures, goal-setting, and pay and performance alignment and other topics as the Committee deems appropriate Is directly accountable to the Committee, which has sole authority to engage, dismiss, and approve the terms of engagement of the compensation consultant CEO Evaluates performance of the executive officers other than his own Makes recommendations to the Committee regarding base salary, annual incentive compensation targets, long-term cash incentive compensation targets, and long-term equity compensation for the executive officers other than himself Other Executives: CFO, GC Makes recommendations to the CEO and Committee regarding officer annual and long-term incentive plan design and performance metrics Provides officer compensation analysis in collaboration with the Committee's independent consultant Provides information and recommendations regarding board of director pay with oversight by the Committee's independent consultant and the Board Committee on Directors and Governance
+Groups Involved Roles and Responsibilities Executive Compensation Committee Determines the compensation levels for all participants including the executive officers annually Oversees the administration of the Company's incentive compensation programs and executive officer salaries.
+Reviews competitiveness and business fit of overall incentive compensation plans, philosophy and policies Oversees cost and design of the Company's retirement plans and recommends changes to the full Board • Selects, oversees, and directs the activities of the external executive compensation consultant and ensures the independence of such consultant Reviews and evaluates compensation plans and arrangements to assess whether they could encourage undue risk taking Reviews and approves the personal and financial annual and long term goals and objectives for the executive officers and the Company, evaluates the executive officers and the Company's performance in light of those goals and objectives, and determines and approves all annual and long-term incentive compensation of the executive officers based on this evaluation Board Members Oversee design and cost changes to the retirement plans Independent Committee Consultant Provides advice on officer and board of directors compensation matters Provides information on competitive market trends in general executive compensation as it impacts officers Provides proposals for officer compensation programs, program design, including measures, goal-setting, and pay and performance alignment and other topics as the Committee deems appropriate Is directly accountable to the Committee, which has sole authority to engage, dismiss, and approve the terms of engagement of the compensation consultant CEO Evaluates performance of the executive officers other than her own Makes recommendations to the Committee regarding base salary, annual incentive compensation targets, long-term cash incentive compensation targets, and long-term equity compensation for the executive officers other than herself as well as all other participants in the Company's incentive plans Other Executives: CFO, GC Makes recommendations to the CEO and Committee regarding officer annual and long-term incentive plan design and performance metrics Provides officer compensation analysis in collaboration with the Committee's independent consultant Provides information and recommendations regarding board of director pay with oversight by the Committee's independent consultant and the Committee on Directors and Governance independence of advisors to compensation committees.

-During 2020, FW Cook did not provide services to the Company other than services provided to the Committee as an independent advisor on executive and non-employee director compensation matters.
-The Committee assessed the independence of FW Cook in accordance with applicable rules of the New York Stock Exchange and the Securities and Exchange Commission regarding independence of advisors to compensation committees.
 As part of this assessment, the Committee reviewed, among others, the independence and conflict of interest policies of FW Cook as well as FW Cook's relationship with the Company and the members of the Committee.
 Based on this review and assessment, it is the Committee and the Company's belief that the services provided by FW Cook were independent and free from any conflict of interest.

+During 2021, FW Cook did not provide services to the Company other than services provided to the Committee as an independent advisor on executive and non-employee director compensation matters.
+The Committee assessed the independence of FW Cook in accordance with applicable rules of the New York Stock Exchange and the Securities and Exchange Commission regarding

-2020 Compensation Components
+2021 Compensation Components

-The table below summarizes each of the Company's 2020 compensation components and its role in the Company's executive compensation program.
+The table below summarizes each of the Company's 2021 compensation components and its role in the Company's compensation program.